elhuo/wi21-cse110-lab4/part1/part1.md

 16. Explain the difference between the == and === operators.

-    === is strictly equals so there will be no type conversion and it will compare the types of the two sides as well as the values. == lets conversion happen so even if the two sides weren't originally the same type, they might be converted and end up equaling.
+    === is strictly equals so there will be no type conversion. == lets conversion happen so even if the two sides weren't originally the same type, they might be converted and end up equaling.

 17. From the code snippet below, explain what gets printed and why.
 (This should be in your part1.md)